danagolebiewski/README-generator/README.md

 - [Questions](#questions)

 ## Installation
-clonig it
+by cloning the repo

 ## Usage
-Answering the questions
+My answering the questions

 ## Contributing
 Magic and good vibes

 ## Tests
-Testing testing
+testing testing

 ## Questions
 If you have questions about this project, you can reach me at dana.golebiewski@gmail.com or my github danagolebiewski.